mola-T/timp/README.md

 ;; ==> 100
 ;; The string list is created in child thread and returned.
+;; Note that the number list is generated in parnet thread before sent to child thread.
 ;; After returned, it will be passed to my-handle-string-list ;; so that 100 is print.
 ```